 close to extinction just a few years previously.
 Fans had worked long voluntary

 hours to build up the stadium to accommodate the crowds.
+The new step

-up proved to be too much for the team and they soon returned to Prague
+up proved to be too much for the team, and they soon returned to Prague

 once again; this time to TJ Admira Praha 8, with the 8 signifying the district

-Sparta and Czech Republic Head Coach Dušan Uhrin had a spell as Admira boss in
+in Prague where the club is located.
+Future Sparta and Czech Republic Head Coach Dušan Uhrin had a spell as Admira boss in the mid 70’s.

-the mid 70’s.
 The club finished in the top half of the geographical B and C

 groups before becoming regional champions once again in 1977-78.
-In 1980 the
+In 1980, the

-club became TJ Admira Kobylisy playing once again in national competition
+club became TJ Admira Kobylisy, playing once again in national competition

 before relegation in 1989.
+It looked

 like things could get even worse for the club with a further relegation on the

 cards until a merger took place with nearby Slavoj Praha 7.
-The club was named

-FK Admira/Slavoj retaining Slavoj’s higher league status.
-In 1995-96 the team
+FK Admira/Slavoj, retaining Slavoj’s higher league status.
+In 1995-96, the team

-so Admira decamped to play some games at neighbours Meteor and Mratíně, which
+setback followed in 2002-03 as the pitch at the stadium required lots of work, so Admira decamped to play some games at neighbours Meteor and Mratíně, which

 didn’t help as the club slipped back down to Prague football.
-There was reason

 for cheer amongst the Kobylisy locals in 2005 as Admira defeated Zličín to lift

-championship in 2006 to join the 4.
-Liga.
 The club consolidated their position

 over the next few seasons before winning promotion back up to the ČFL for the